fhdsl/metricminer/README.md

 `metricminer` is an R package that helps you mine metrics on common places on the web through the power of their APIs.

-It also helps make the data in a format that is easily used for a dashboard or other purposes.
+It also helps format the data so that it can easily be used for a dashboard or other purposes.
 It will have an associated [dashboard template](https://github.com/fhdsl/metricminer-dashboard) and tutorials to help you fully use the data you retrieve with `metricminer`  (but these are still under development!)

 You can [read the metricminer package documentation here](https://hutchdatascience.org/metricminer/).